-10. Healthy mode of transport, for you and the environment
+10. Cycling is a healthy mode of transport for you and for the environment

 Once you’ve bought a bike (and helmet), you’ve got access to free and completely green transport.
 And instead of being sedentary in the car, or on a bus or train, you’ll be moving, getting fit and toning up.
-So it’s win, win for cyclists, the environment and the bank balance.
+So it’s win-win for cyclists, the environment and your bank balance.

 So what are you waiting for?
 Get on your bike!